walterairs/ESP32photoresistor/Report.md

 ## Data filtering
 <img src="/reportImages/Picoscope_filter.png">

-Checked with picoscope, wheter the the signal was noisy on the sensor.
-According to the measurements, the noise of the signal is significally small so filtering of the signal is considered unnecessary
+Checked with picoscope, wether the the signal was noisy on the sensor.
+According to the measurements, the noise of the signal is significally small so filtering of the signal is considered unnecessary.

 ## Revised learning objectives